Imaginary-Horizons-Productions/prophets-of-the-labyrinth-Archive/Wiki/Commands.md

 ## Configuration Commands
 These commands change how the bot operates on your server.
 They require bot management permission (a role above the bot's roles).
 ### /reset
-Recreate the PotL category and central text channel and reset player scores
+(Manager) Reset player scores for this server